 With the legalization of marijuana and cannabis-related products taking effect in 2016 under the Adult Use of Marijuana Act (AUMA) (Proposition 64) the availability of marijuana is at an all-time high in Orange County.
 And similar to alcohol, there is now a greater danger of overusing and becoming addicted to marijuana.

-Prolonged cannabis use can lead to high tolerance, dependence and eventually addiction.
+Prolonged cannabis use can lead to high tolerance, dependence, and eventually addiction.
 Historically, marijuana (also known as weed) was thought to be non-addictive, we now know that to be wrong.
 Detox is often the first stage of any recovery journey.
-Cornerstone is able to provide compassionate, non-judgemental, tailored marijuana detox programs.
+Cornerstone is able to provide compassionate, non-judgmental, personalized marijuana detox programs.
 Our experience is that, when carried out with the correct support and guidance, detox can propel you toward a life free of drugs.

 How Does a Marijuana Detox Work?

 A team of medical addiction professionals will initially assess your detox needs.
 Marijuana detox symptoms, especially in early stages, produce a combination of psychological and physical symptoms.
 At Cornerstone, our team will guide you through these difficult stages.
 Your comfort is important and during detox this will remain central.
 If necessary, medication can be given to alleviate the more severe aspects of withdrawal.
-At all times you will be monitored, our round the clock care team are always available to address any specific needs that arise.
+At all times you will be monitored and our round-the-clock care team is always available to address any specific needs that arise.